FRC-Fundamentals of Rheumatology Course

 FRC03: Differentiate Non-Inflammatory Conditions: Osteoarthritis, Fibromyalgia, & Soft Tissue Disorders

-FRC04: Assess Your Patient With Rheumatic Disease
+FRC04: Assess Your Patient with Rheumatic Disease

 FRC05: Address Psychosocial Impact to Enhance Patient Outcomes